yyzhangecnu/COPP/Readme.md

 ### Training:
 1. Toy example is implemented in the file "Figure1".
-    DirectM.R:                the function for direct method, we can choose true/false model, deterministic/random policy SS_low_DirectM.R:   run 100 repetitions for Direct method
+    `DirectM.R`:                the function for direct method, we can choose true/false model, deterministic/random policy SS_low_DirectM.R:   run 100 repetitions for Direct method

     SamplingM.R:                the function for subsampling method,we can choose true/false model, deterministic/random policy